 - Special Use Permit Administration Guide - Issuance (2021) (PDF 593KB)

-To start your Special Use Permit application or to learn more, please contact your local Natural Resource District office and fill out the following in-take for as the first step in gathering all the required information.
+To start your Special Use Permit application or to learn more, please contact your local Natural Resource District office and fill out the following application form as the first step in gathering all the required information.

 To start an application to assign or transfer an SUP please review the following interim guidance and fill out the SUP assignment request form.
 Please send the completed form to your local Natural Resource District office.
 In agreement of taking on an existing SUP, the intended recipient will assume all risks and liabilities to that site which includes the requirements to clean, restore and revegetate a site or deactivate a road.
 This may also include the management of contaminated sites under the Contaminated Site Regulation under the Environmental Assessment Act.